What is the Bachelor of Science in Health Sciences?

 What can I do with a Major in Health Sciences?

-Students who major in Health Sciences and continue on to complete a graduate degree in Occupational Therapy, Physical Therapy, Physician Assistant Science, and Podiatry will have many employment options as these fields are targeted as being health care professions with high growth potential.
+Students who major in Health Sciences and continue on to complete a graduate degree in Occupational Therapy, Physical Therapy and Physician Assistant Science will have many employment options as these fields are targeted as being health care professions with high growth potential.
 Important employment opportunities exist in community-based agencies, the school systems, long-term care, public health agencies, and in research.

 Those who complete a BSHS and are seeking employment opportunities in a health-related area, job opportunities vary depending on the student’s course of study in the program.
 Please refer to the Career Services Website for some possibilities: http://www.csuohio.edu/career-services/career-services